OverviewStimulating Agri-Food Policy

 Doctoral Fellows The Next Generation

-The 2022-2024 CAPI Doctoral Fellows are a small dynamic, innovative and transdisciplinary research network of doctoral students whose research focuses on the intersection of agricultural trade, the environment and food security.
-The CAPI Doctoral Fellowship is supported in part by the RBC Foundation through RBC Tech for Nature and part of CAPI’s larger environmental initiative, Spearheading Sustainable Solutions.
+The 2024-2025 CAPI Doctoral Fellows are a small dynamic, innovative and transdisciplinary research network of doctoral students whose research focuses on land use issues as part of CAPI’s Policies for Land Use, Agriculture and Nature (PLAN) initiative.
+The CAPI Doctoral Fellowship is supported in part by the RBC Foundation through RBC Tech for Nature and is part of CAPI’s larger environmental initiative, Spearheading Sustainable Solutions and also in part by Agriculture and Agri-Food Canada under the Sustainable Canadian Agricultural Partnership’s AgriCompetitiveness Program.

 Honorary MembersHonorary Members